keygle/raspberrypi-voicealert/README.md

 raspberrypi-voicealert
 ======================

-Turns a raspberry pi into a voice alert system for the an external alarm system.
+Turns a raspberry pi into a voice alert system for an external alarm system.